gitops-jml/gitops/README.md

 UC4: Deploy in a several environments, avoiding yaml duplication (Kustomize)
 ---------------------------

+When you have to deploy the same application to separate clusters, you will have to customize the yaml manifests depending on the target.

+**kustomize** is a way to do this while limitin the duplication of files.

-The **./apps-def/singlenodejs** folder describe a kustomize architecture for a small nodejs app deployed in two different environments
+[apps-def\simplenodejs](./apps-def\simplenodejs) folder is an example of a kustomize architecture for a small nodejs app deployed in two different environments

 ![Image](./images/simplenodejs-tree.jpg)